Art Resource Center

 The Frank Lloyd Wright Trust

-The Frank Lloyd Wright Trust is a not-for-profit organization that owns and manages important Wright-designed properties, most notably the architect’s Home and Studio property in Oak Park, where Wright lived and worked from 1889 through 1909.
+The Frank Lloyd Wright Trust is a not-for-profit organization that owns and manages important Wright-designed buildings, most notably the architect’s Home and Studio property in Oak Park, where Wright lived and worked from 1889 through 1909.

 In the image above, taken by Grant Manson in 1939, the Blair House is on the left with the Home and Studio at the right.
 In 2017, the Trust acquired another home, just east of the Blair House, located at 925 Chicago.
 This classic Italianate farmhouse was completed sometime around 1880.